 There are other varieties a microgreens farmer can consider if there is a local demand for the product.
 It’s important to remember that you can always add or subtract varieties from your growing plan, so don’t be afraid to try new varieties if it appears there is a demand.
 But again, start small growing just 1-3 varieties and then scale up as you feel comfortable.

 While selling directly to restaurants, co-ops and grocers will generate profits for growers, explore other marketing options when they’re available.
 The time of year and where you live will make some venues more realistic than others.
 Here are a couple of ideas to consider when exploring ways to market your micro-greens.

 - Word-of-mouth sales can easily add to anyone’s income.
 If you’re willing to have customers visit your home, it’s often possible to sell a lot of product without having to travel.
 This is a great way for parents with young children to make money while also avoiding having to pay for day care.

 - Roadside stands are often considered to be out of style, but many small roadside stands across the county generate significant profits for owners.
 Urban locations may restrict this type of marketing, but less-populated areas are generally more accepting of a new roadside stand.
 Check with local authorities to determine if zoning or permit issues need to be dealt with.

-- Growers’ co-ops offer another way to move product.
+- Growers’ co-ops and CSA’s offer another way to move product.
 In some instances, buyers need larger quantities of some products than a single microgreens farmer can produce.
 If that’s the case, consider partnering with other local growers to produce what a larger buyer wants.
 Working with other producers may also provide more bargaining power, which means a boost to your bottom line.